waterbycounty

 What's happening with rivers in Worcester County right now?

-Worcester County's primary USGS streamgage on the BLACKSTONE RIVER, RT 122 BRIDGE is currently reading 230 cubic feet per second — 44% of the long-term mean of 517.88 cfs.
+Worcester County's primary USGS streamgage on the BLACKSTONE RIVER, RT 122 BRIDGE has a pipeline snapshot of 230 cubic feet per second — 44% of the long-term mean of 517.88 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Worcester County water compare to the Massachusetts average?